SasanLabs/VulnerableApp/docs/HOW-TO-USE-VulnerableApp.md

 Running the scanner itself is out of scope — you supply the JSON.
 See [`benchmarks/README.md`](https://github.com/SasanLabs/VulnerableApp/blob/master/benchmarks/README.md) for the full input/output schemas, matching rules, canonical vulnerability type vocabulary, and `curl` examples.

 ## Details about ExpectedIssues.csv
-[ExpectedIssues.csv](https://github.com/SasanLabs/VulnerableApp/blob/master/scanner/sast/expectedIssues.csv) contains following information which SAST tools can leverage:
+`GET /VulnerableApp/scanner/sast` returns the expected issues as JSON, one object per row of the checked-in [ExpectedIssues.csv](https://github.com/SasanLabs/VulnerableApp/blob/master/src/main/resources/scanner/sast/expectedIssues.csv).
+Each object carries the following fields:
 ```
-Vulnerability Type: type of vulnerability present
+type: type of vulnerability present
-CWE: CWE id for the Vulnerability
+cwe: CWE id for the Vulnerability
-WASC: WASC id for the Vulnerability
-File: Full path of the file containing the Vulnerability
+filePath: Full path of the file containing the Vulnerability
-Line: Line number in the file containing the Vulnerability
+line: Line number in the file containing the Vulnerability
-Source: Number of times that line is executed.
+numberOfSources: Number of times that line is executed.
 ```